JasonJWilliamsNY/purple_line_dev_doc/step7.rst

   .. warning::
     **Known alpha-version bug**
-    After adding data, the next stop (Demultiple reads) will still be blocked.
+    After adding data, the next stop (Demultiplex reads) will still be blocked.
-    Refesh DNA Subway in your browser to unblock this step.
+    Refresh DNA Subway in your browser to unblock this step.

 **B. Demultiplex reads**

 At this step, reads will be grouped according to the sample metadata.
-This includes separating reads acording to their index sequences if this was not done prior to running the Purple Line.
+This includes separating reads according to their index sequences if this was not done prior to running the Purple Line.
 For demultiplexing based on index sequences, the index sequences must be defined in the metadata file.